howard8888/workspace/README.md

 Q: Where do I see who created a node?
 A: In `meta.policy`—policies stamp their names when they create bindings.

-Q: What are drive tags?
+Q: What are drive flags?
-A: Derived tags like `drive:hunger_high` that make policy triggers straightforward.
+A: Derived flags like `drive:hunger_high` that make policy triggers straightforward.

 Q: Can I inspect an engram from the UI?
 A: Yes—use the binding inspection flow to see engram pointers and meta.